rstudio/team-admin.rstudio.com/docs/rstudio-package-manager/install-rspm.md

 * Understand the problems associated with R package management in enterprise environments
 * Learn how RStudio Package Manager (RSPM) solves these problems
 * Install RSPM on a server
-* configure RStudio Server Pro and RStudio Connect as consumers of the packages
+* configure RStudio Workbench and RStudio Connect as consumers of the packages